 - If yes: consider selecting a parcel at a loss (if one exists) to offset.

-- Are any parcels over 12 months old?
+- Are any parcels over 12 months old, and when will the sale occur?

 - Do I want to maintain exposure?